 Under the direction and guidance of Dr David Dreisinger, Search has been successful in leaching nickel and cobalt from two samples from two laterite deposits in Brazil.
 Proof of Concept has been established in using the starved acid leach technology ("SALT") on samples from a saprolite nickel deposit and tailings produced from a limonitic ore.
 In both cases nickel and cobalt were put into solution using this novel process which minimizes sulphuric acid consumption.
-Sulphuric acid is usually the largest cost component in treating nickel laterites and sufficient progress has been made to consider proceeding to the pilot plant stage.
-There are several options available to recover the nickel and cobalt once they have been put into solution.
-Patent protection for the SALT is currently underway.
-The Company is exploring opportunities to exploit and finance the SALT technology to the next stage of development.
+Sulphuric acid is usually the largest cost component in treating nickel laterites.
+Sufficient progress had been made to proceed to the pilot plant stage.